Certificate of Excellence in College Teaching

 - Demonstration of the use of strategies to promote reflection and improvement, for example, Group Instructional Feedback Technique (GIFT). *(request a GIFT for your class at [email protected])

-Once a student has their materials ready to submit, he or she should contact Jennifer Hall at email@example.com to be added to our iCollege course.
+Once a student has AT LEAST the letters of recommendation ready to submit, they should contact Jennifer Hall at [email protected] to be added to our iCollege course.

 4. Certificate Award